Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 Mega menus are the big expandable menus generally displayed in a tabular format and contain navigation links to your website pages and posts.

-Adding a mega menu on your website allows you to display the navigation hierarchy of your site pages/posts and allow your visitors to get a quick overview of your site content, thus enhancing the visitors’ experience on your site.
+Adding a mega menu on your website allows you to display the navigation hierarchy of your site pages/posts and allows your visitors to get a quick overview of your site content, thus enhancing the visitors’ experience on your site.

 Moreover, mega menus are also a popular choice because: